Pricing cyber-insurance for systems via maturity models: Using the Modelling Framework

-\section{Case studies}
+\subsection{Case Studies}

-This section provides a thought experiment in which we explore how our methodology applies to a range of organizations with differing threat environments are security postures.
+This section provides a thought experiment in which we explore how our methodology applies to a range of organizations with differing threat environments and security postures.
 The analysis is structured to correspond to the modeling approach depicted in Figure~\ref{fig:paper-overview}.
 First, the operations of the prototypical organization are described from a security perspective.
 The key elements of security maturity in relation to protecting the criticality and sensitivity of the operations, service, and systems layers of the organization are then discussed.
 Finally, the potential resultant economic losses from degradation in criticality or sensitivity are considered.
+In real world examples, two prominent threats are data breaches and ransomware, which compromise sensitivity and criticality respectively although some ransomware attacks also involve data leakage in which case both criticality and sensitivity are compromised.

-In this thought experiment, we give an analysis of three prototypical organizations from three different industries: \begin{itemize} \item Online Retail \item Consumer Banking \item Pharmaceuticals Manufacture \end{itemize} These industries have a common basic requirement for information security yet the emphasis and implementation will be different in each.
+In this thought experiment, we give an analysis of three prototypical (fictional) organizations from three different industries: \begin{itemize} \item Online Retail \item Consumer Banking \item Pharmaceuticals Manufacture. \end{itemize} These industries have a common basic requirement for information security yet the emphasis and implementation will be different in each.
 In \emph{online retail}, availability of the elements of the organizational structure that process and fulfil sales is paramount.
 For the \emph{consumer bank}, there is an equal emphasis on confidentiality and integrity; while availability is important, it arguably cannot come at the expense of risking loss of customer funds.
 Within \emph{pharmaceuticals manufacture}, integrity is of primary importance in the manufacturing process; in research and development, confidentiality is also very important.
 In addition to the specific details relevant to each, all three industries are customer facing and therefore have external information channels, which might be exploited by an attacker.